 2. WOOD ASHES

-Wood ashes has a long tradition of use in the garden as organic pest control and fertilizer.
+Wood ashes have a long tradition of use in the garden as organic pest control and fertilizer.
 Wood ash is alkaline and, therefore, useful as a fungicide and a pesticide.
 If sprinkled on the base of individual plants, it creates a hostile environment for foliage feeders like cutworms, caterpillars, and grasshoppers.
 Wood ash will irritate slugs and repel them.
 Be aware that ashes dissolve and disappear after rain or during irrigation.
-Keep in mind that wood ash is alkaline and will affect the soil PH, therefore, it is advisable not to use it in the proximity of acid-loving plants.
+Remember that wood ash is alkaline and will affect the soil PH.
+Therefore, it is advisable not to use it in the proximity of acid-loving plants.

 3. HYDROGEN PEROXIDE